What’s my case worth?

 Who your attorney is also matters.
 Insurance companies retain records on each attorney when evaluating the value of the case.
 Attorneys who have recovered many multi-million dollar results in truck accident cases will be known to the defense.

-Highly rated attorneys with substantial trucking accident experience are taken much more seriously than attorneys that “need the money.”
+Highly rated attorneys with substantial trucking accident experience taken much more seriously than attorneys that “need the money.”

 We advise personal injury victims to research the attorneys they consider before signing any paperwork.
 Be wary of the following when selecting a Texas truck accident lawyer for your case: